 3. Val Thorens, France

 You won’t find more snowboard terrain to keep you happy than at Val Thorens, at the top of France’s Three Valleys.
+It’s well deserving of its place on our ‘best snowboarding resorts’ list.
 Its slopes are ideal and its snowpack and access to Meribel and Courchevel make it a must-ride resort.
-There’s plenty to do on the mountain and at night where the club scene may also be called unrivaled.
+There’s plenty to do on the mountain and at night where the club scene may also be called unrivalled.

 4. Verbier, Switzerland